“NEW TECH Yard Hydrant”

 To get water where we need it we use frost proof yard hydrants.
 Like everyone else in our shoes, we purchased and installed the old fashioned ones with the pump-handle style handles, the ones that raise up to open and push down to shut off.

-It wasn’t not long before the hydrants started to leak around the compression gasket at the top, around the valve control rod.
+It wasn’t long before the hydrants started to leak around the compression gasket at the top, around the valve control rod.
 There’s no problem getting water.
 It’s just a nuisance.
 For a few times you can tighten down the nut on the compression gasket to stop the leak, or at least slow it down.
-So everything is fine for a while, but it gets worse.
+So everything is fine for a while, but it gets worse with use over time.

 The hydrant in our barn gets turned off and on four to six times a day, mostly in the morning.
 The one for the garden and orchard basically is turned on in the spring and off in the fall, but only has water flowing to irrigate specific places at specific times.
 The one for the buck pen is turned off and on once a day.
 The one located half way between the house and the well is used maybe twice a week during the spring and summer.
 In short, we use our frost proof yard hydrants in a number of places and in different ways throughout the year.